Celthros/blog-preview-card-challenge/README-template.md

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview
+This project is a solution to the Frontend Mentor "Blog preview card" challenge.
+It uses semantic HTML5, SASS with CSS custom properties, and a mobile-first workflow.
+The main features include a responsive card layout, use of the CSS clamp() function for scalable spacing, and Google Fonts for typography.
+The project demonstrates improved SASS structure and variable usage, with a focus on responsive design and clean, maintainable code.
+The live site is deployed on GitHub Pages.

 ### The challenge